 There are three possible outcomes:

 You might not be satisfied with the outcome of the meeting.
-You can appeal any decisions reached by the Fitness to Study group if you believe University procedure was not followed or that not all of the relevant information was considered.
+You can appeal any decisions reached by the Fitness to Study group if:

-Any appeal must be in writing and given to the Director of Wellbeing within 14 days of the date of the decision made by the Fitness to Study meeting.
+Any appeal must be in writing and given to student.cases@durham.ac.uk 14 days of the student being advised in writing of the outcome of the Fitness to Study meeting.

 Your College Support Office or an advisor from the Students’ Union can provide assistance with making an appeal.
 If you would like assistance form the Students’ Union, please fill out our enquiry form found here.